 May term is considered an integral part of the academic year.
-Students must be enrolled in at least one unit of credit during May term to live in campus housing during this period.
+Students must be enrolled in at least one unit of credit during May term to live in campus housing during this period unless prior approval has been granted by the Dean of the University or the Dean of Students.
 Students enrolling in May term must register for at least one full unit of credit.